ljcpeixoto/workspace/electron-app/FIX_SUMMARY.md

 # File Selection Fix Summary

 ## Problem
 The "Add Java files..." menu option and "Add Files" button were not working when clicked - they appeared to do nothing.
+Additionally, the browser console showed:
+- `Uncaught ReferenceError: exports is not defined`
+- Electron Security Warning about Content-Security-Policy

 ## Root Cause
 The issue was in the `preload.ts` file where the IPC event listeners were not properly handling the `event` parameter that Electron's `ipcRenderer.on()` method passes to callback functions.